 According to a study, 85% of the cars won’t benefit extra if used premium 95 petrol.
-So, in short, the high-performance engines are designed such that to operate with a high maximum compression, and thus it demands fuels with higher octane which is 95.
+So, in short, the high-performance engines are designed to operate with high maximum compression, and thus it demands fuels with higher octane which is 95.

-Its rate is about SR 1.37 per liter which is less than that of the 95 variants.
-Indicated by red color on pumps is Super Premium 95 and the liquid is red in color too.
-The rate is SR 2.04 per liter and the RON is 95.
+The rate of 91 octane petrol is about SR 1.50 per liter in Saudi Arabia which is less than that of the 95 variants.
+Indicated by the red color on pumps is Super Premium 95 and the liquid is red in color too.
+The rate is SR 2.03 per liter and the RON is 95.

-Question: My Fortuner's Gas tank cover is Green 91 but an engineer in Toyota advised to use Red 95 for better performance!
-Was he correct, should I take his advise?
+Question: My Fortuner's Gas tank cover is Green 91 but an engineer in Toyota advised us to use Red 95 for better performance!
+Was he correct, should I take his advice?